Falling leaves. Pinecones. That gorgeous fall color scheme. Is there anything better than this time of year?

-Autumn-hued chrysanthemums turn a ball of floral foam into an easy DIY floral arrangement, with a little raffia and a stubby branch to complete the pumpkin look.
-These floral pumpkins decorate indoors and out, and they make beautiful centerpieces for your fall gatherings.
+If you're brainstorming some fall decorating ideas, autumn-hued chrysanthemums turn a ball of floral foam into an easy DIY pumpkin flower arrangement, with a little raffia and a stubby branch to complete the gourd look.
+Whether you use them as a table centerpiece or eye candy for trick-or-treaters on the front porch, these floral arrangements decorate indoors and out, and they make beautiful additions for any fall festivities.

 Things You'll Need

 The foundation for the floral pumpkin is a 6-inch foam sphere, which you can find in the floral supply section of the crafts store.
 (You can also make a smaller pumpkin with a 4-inch sphere.)
 Using a sharp knife, slice off about 1/2 inch from one end of the foam so there is a flat surface.
 This flat surface will allow the foam — and subsequent floral pumpkin — to sit up without rolling around.

 Look for the floral foam designated for real fresh flowers, as crafts stores also sell floral foam for artificial flowers.

 To approximate the shape of an actual pumpkin, carve out a crater at the very top of the floral foam.
 It does not need to be uniform or even very attractive.
 It will be covered later by flowers.

 Soak the Foam

 Place the foam in a bucket of water and allow the foam to slowly absorb water.
 You will know the foam is filled with water when the entire ball turns dark green.
 Remove the foam and place it on a plate or water-safe work surface.

 Do not push the floral foam down into the water.
 Forcing it will create air bubbles inside the foam, and water will not be completely absorbed.